MttArmstrong/CI-CD/README.md

-# FIXME Lesson title
+# CI/CD

-This repository generates the corresponding lesson website from [INTERESECT](https://intersect-training.org/) repertoire of lessons.
+This repository generates the corresponding lesson website for [CI-CD](https://intersect-training.org/CI-CD), which is part of the [INTERSECT](https://intersect-training.org) training collection.
 The lesson format and structure is based off the [The Carpentries](https://carpentries.org/).

 ## Contributing